-There are many different ways which contribute to my monthly revenue – sponsored posts, paid press trips, social media campaigns with travel/lifestyle brands, banner ads, outreach, freelance travel writing and more.
+There are many different ways that contribute to my monthly revenue – sponsored posts, paid press trips, social media campaigns with travel/lifestyle brands, banner ads, outreach, freelance travel writing, and more.

-How do you handle things like insurance and healthcare while travelling full time?
+How do you handle things like insurance and healthcare while traveling full-time?